byu-cs-260-spring-2019/lab-4-museum-of-ordinary-objects-victoria-skylan/tutorials/deleting-items.md

 ## Back End

 Your job is to fill in the back end by creating a REST API endpoint for deleting items from the database.
-You can use `Item.deleteOne()` to delete an item from the `items` collection in Mongo.
 You need to pass this method an object containing the property you want to match, e.g. `{_id: 5}`.
 Don't hard-code a value, you can get it from the endpoint: `/api/items/:id`.

 ## Testing